top of page

 What further actions can be taken?

 Over the next couple of months we will assess any further equipment that might need to be exchanged to become more energy efficient or how we can reduce the amount of energy required.
-For example only boiling as much water as you need for your cuppa tea, instead of a full kettle.
+We will ensure that the devices are used for as long as possible before they are replaced.
+Actions that we will take to improve efficiencies: e.g. only boiling as much water as you need for your cuppa tea, instead of a full kettle.

 Scope 3 - Carbon Footprint